vuetifyjs/vuetify/README.md

   </li>
 </ul>

-### What's the difference between Patreon and OpenCollective?
+### What's the difference between Patreon and OpenCollective

 Funds donated via Patreon go directly to support John and Heather's full-time work on Vuetify.
 Funds donated via Open Collective are managed with transparent expenses and will be used for compensating work and expenses for Core team members.
 Your name/logo will receive proper recognition and exposure by donating on either platform.

 <h3 align="center"><b>Premiere Sponsors</b></h3>